 The cost of the MS (Yoga) and Ph.D.
 (Yoga) programs are computed with an educational inflation each successive Academic Year (successive Fall + Spring semester).
-Click here to check the latest fees.
+See Appendix B for the Tuition fees for the current Academic year (also available in https://vayuusa.org/academics-2/tuition-and-aid/).